2025 WHO-Funded Study..Linking Cell Phone Radiation to Cancer in Animals (ICBE-EMF Press Release)

 One of the most compelling mechanisms proposed to explain the non-thermal biological effects

-of EMFs involves the activation of voltage-gated calcium channels (VGCCs).
-VGCCs are
+of EMFs involves the activation of voltage-gated (Calcium Channel)s (((Calcium Channel)s)). ((Calcium Channel)s) are

 integral membrane proteins that allow the passage of calcium ions (Ca²⁺) into cells in response